Note: This article was updated on 10th June 2020.

 Augmented reality for Learning and Development

-Augmented reality (AR) can be very effective in creating L&D solutions that truly immerse someone in whatever they are learning.
-Instead of being tied to a chair or desk, AR can help get learners moving around and actually interacting with the content.
+AR can be very effective in creating L&D solutions that truly immerse someone in whatever they are learning.
+Instead of being tied to a chair or desk, AR learning can help get learners moving around and actually interacting with the content.
 When learning is engaging and experiential like this, the knowledge retention of learners increases tremendously.

 Furthermore, when learners are placed in an environment where they are “pulling” content through their own discovery versus being “pushed” content, that feeling of control can also result in much higher knowledge retention.
 Higher retention is crucial to achieving behavior changes that affect the bottom line, and ultimately produce the ROI that executives want to see.

-The use of AR for learning is already quite prevalent in the healthcare, automotive and manufacturing industries.
+AR learning is already quite prevalent in the healthcare, automotive and manufacturing industries.
 Rather than using traditional cadavers, medical students at Case Western Reserve University School of Medicine are using AR glasses to view a virtual human body in 3D, walk around it and navigate through layers of skin, muscle, and organs.

 Check out Zappar’s ‘Secrets of the human body’ campaign with the BBC and The Open University